EveryInvestor Promise

 • SIPPs let you invest in stocks, bonds, mutual funds, and commercial property, among other things.

-• Withdrawals are typically allowed from the age of 55*, with various options available.3
+• Withdrawals are typically allowed from the age of 55 (this will change to 57 in April 2028), with various options available.4

 Compliance with these rules is crucial to optimise SIPP benefits, so let’s take a closer look at what you need to know before investing in a SIPP.